Our commitment to privacy

 You can ask us whether we hold personal information relating to you and, subject to certain exceptions, request a copy of it.
 Examples of such exceptions are if this would have an unreasonable impact on other people's privacy, or if it would interfere with an investigation of unlawful activity or regulatory functions.
 See "Contact Us" below.
 In accordance with applicable national laws, a fee may be payable.

-You can request correction of any factual errors in the details we hold about you by e-mailing us at firstname.lastname@example.org.
+If you believe that any information we are holding about you is incorrect or incomplete, please contact us by sending an email to email@example.com.
 We may need to flag your records with a suitable explanation rather than changing or deleting the information.
 To protect your privacy and security, we will also take reasonable steps to verify your identity before providing you with personal information or correcting/adding notes to our records.
-You can also revoke (at any time and free of charge) your consent(s) to us to send you information on, or inform you about, products, services, news and/or events.
+You can also revoke (at any time and free of charge) your consent(s) to us to send you information about, products, services, news and/or events.
 You can also inform us at any time if you prefer not to participate in market research surveys.
-See ‘Contact Us’ below.
+See "Contact Us" below.

 To assist us in keeping our records up to date, please notify us of any change in your contact details or preferences in the information you want to receive.

-For information about privacy in the Americas, please go to the Americas section of our website: www.cochlear.com/us or contact: Privacy Officer, Cochlear Americas, 413059 E. Peakview Avenue, Centennial, CO 80111 USA, Fax No. +1 303 792 9025
+For information about privacy in the Americas, please access the United States & Canada website from the list of country websites on www.cochlear.com or contact: Privacy Officer, Cochlear Americas, 13059 E. Peakview Avenue Centennial, CO 80111 US.
+Phone: +1 303 790 9010.